Alexander P. Anderson: Puffed rice

 After completing his studies, Anderson accepted a position at Clemson Agricultural College and taught in South Carolina from 1896 to 1899.
-In 1901 he became the curator of the Herbarium at Columbia University, which allowed him to do research at the New York Botanical Garden.
+In 1901, he became the curator of the Herbarium at Columbia University, which allowed him to do research at the New York Botanical Garden.
 He believed that a tiny speck of free water would be found in the nucleus of a starch crystal.
 To prove this, he tried an experiment in December 1901.
 He heated starch granules that were sealed in a glass tube until they showed signs of browning.
 Anderson theorized the water inside each grain would turn to steam.
 He suspected that a reaction within the starch would occur if he broke the tube and set the steam free.
 The scientist smashed the glass and the resulting explosion produced a stick of pure puffed starch.
 Anderson's new breakfast food would make him a nationally known figure and the face of a Quaker Oats advertising campaign for almost a decade.

 Anderson traveled to Minneapolis for a meeting set up by John Lind and William C. Edgar (1856-1932), editor of Northwestern Miller magazine.
 Anderson knew he needed investors if he was to turn his puffing process into a usable product.
-A group of twenty wealthy businessman offered support.
+A group of twenty wealthy businessmen offered support.
 They gave him a laboratory at Minneapolis Steel and Machinery Company to experiment with his ideas.
 Anderson took a four-by-thirty-six-inch gas pipe and sealed it with pipe heads on each end, one removable.
 He placed raw rice inside and rotated the cylinder while heating it.
 When a gauge showed what he felt was enough pressure, Anderson used a sledgehammer to knock loose the removable head.
 A shower of puffed rice burst from the device.
 The Minneapolis backers, though interested, sold their shares of the process to Quaker Oats Company.
 Quaker gave Anderson a Chicago laboratory but took little interest in his discoveries.